MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/includes/quest-deployment.md

 # [Oculus (XR SDK)](#tab/xr)

-MRTK's support for the Oculus Quest comes via two different sources, Unity's Oculus Plugin package for the XR SDK pipeline and the Oculus Integration Unity package.
+MRTK's support for Quest devices comes via two different sources: Unity's Oculus Plugin package for the XR SDK pipeline and the Oculus Integration Unity package.
 The **Oculus XRSDK Data Provider** enables the use of both sources and must be used to deploy MRTK on the Oculus Quest.

-The [Unity XR SDK Pipeline](https://docs.unity3d.com/Manual/XR.html) enables the use of Oculus Touch controllers and head tracking with the Oculus Quest.
+The [Unity XR SDK Pipeline](https://docs.unity3d.com/Manual/XR.html) enables the use of Oculus Touch controllers and head tracking with the Quest.
 This pipeline is the standard for developing XR applications in Unity 2019.3 and beyond.
 To use this pipeline, make sure that you using **Unity 2019.3 or newer**.
-This is **required** to deploy MRTK applications to the Oculus Quest.
+This is **required** to deploy MRTK applications to the Quest.

-The [Oculus Integration Unity package](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) allows for the use of **hand tracking** and controller models with the Oculus Quest.
+The [Oculus Integration Unity package](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) allows for the use of **hand tracking** and controller models with the Quest.

-## Setting up the XR SDK Pipeline for Oculus Quest
+## Setting up the XR SDK Pipeline for Quest

 1. Ensure that the **Oculus XR Plugin** is installed under **Window --> Package Manager**